-The purpose of this Policy is to guide Calvary Family Church in developing a child protective culture and in establishing and maintaining child-safe environments for the children and vulnerable people who are part of the church community of faith.
+The purpose of this Policy is to guide Calvary Family Church (know hereafter as "the church") in developing a child-protective culture.
+The church is committed to welcoming children and their parents or carers and providing a 'child-safe' environment, culture and programs for children and other vulnerable people who attend the services and other programs.
 We see such a commitment as flowing naturally from our vision and mission to operate according to biblical, Christian principles for living and for recognising the unique value and potential of every person, regardless of race, age, gender, ability or disability.

-All who come to the church have a right to feel and be safe.
+All children who come to the church have a right to feel and be safe.
 The welfare of children in our care will be our first priority.
-When children attend church and remain with their parents or when they have been picked up from the children's program, then the parents have the primary duty of care.
-When children are signed over to authorised workers in a church program, then that duty of care transfers to the church.
-Signed over includes when a young person is on church property for a youth event.
-The relating ministry team accept the responsibility of providing a safe and friendly environment where children are listened to, feel safe, have fun, accept challenges, learn and grow.
-We recognise the particular need for sensitivity for those from culturally or linguistically diverse backgrounds.
+The authorised leaders accept the responsibility of providing a safe and friendly environment where children are listened to, feel safe, have fun, accept challenges, learn and grow.
+This duty of care applies at all times, although when children attend church and remain with their parents, then the parents have the primary duty of care.

+We recognise the particular need for sensitivity for those from culturally or linguistically diverse backgrounds, including those with Aboriginal or Torres Strait Islander heritage.
 We take into consideration the needs of children with disabilities and seek to include them and make them feel safe and welcome.

-This Policy recognises both Federal and State legislation (See Appendix 1) and the spirit that seeks to protect and nurture the holistic development of children and young people.
-It reflects the operational principles contained within our Volunteer Handbook (Being developed for disbursement in January 2018).
+This Policy recognises both Federal and State legislation and commits workers to responsibly and reasonably cooperating with Government departments, law enforcement and child protection agencies.
+The operational principles of our Code of Conduct support and facilitate the protection of children and young people.

+Section 8 of the Child Protection Act 1999 states that a child is an individual under 18 years.

-1.2 Scope:
+1.2 SCOPE:

-The provisions and duties of care expressed in this Child Protection Policy applies to:
+The provisions and duties of care expressed in this Child Protection Policy apply to: